Urinary Tract Infection (UTI)

 • Urethritis (Urethra Infection): This can cause a discharge and burning when you pee.

 Do I need to see a UTI specialist?
-If yes, is there a UTI specialist available at UrgentWay?
+If yes, is there a specialist to provide Urgent Care for UTI at UrgentWay?

 No, because there is no such thing as a UTI specialist.
-Since UTIs are a very common disease they can be diagnosed by most healthcare workers.
-Thus it is important that you see our team of experienced Providers at UrgentWay Walk-in Clinics for any and all UTI diagnoses and treatments.
+Since UTI is a very common disease and can be diagnosed by most health care workers.
+Thus you must see our team of experienced providers at UrgentWay walk-in clinic to get urgent care for UTI.

-During your UTI appointment, our healthcare providers at UrgentWay Walk-in Clinics will examine you for signs and symptoms of UTI and take a sample of your urine to detect the type of bacteria involved.
+During your UTI appointment, our health care providers at UrgentWay walk-in clinic will examine you for signs and symptoms of UTI and take a sample of your urine to detect the type of bacteria involved.
 Depending on your reports, you are given an antibiotic course to treat that specific type of bacteria.

 Can my UTI be treated at home?